 CBD reduces chronic pain and inflammation by interacting with the body’s cannabinoids.
 According to one study, 74% of multiple sclerosis patients treated with Sativex, a prescription oral spray containing THC and CBD, experienced less pain as a result of the treatment.

-According to a study published in the European Journal of Pain, topical CBD products applied to the skin reduced arthritic pain and inflammation symptoms.
-Patients have benefited from CBD’s anti-inflammatory properties, which have helped them reduce swelling and inflammation while also preventing disease-causing inflammation.
+Plus, according to a study published in the European Journal of Pain, topical CBD products applied to the skin reduced arthritic pain and inflammation symptoms.
+Patients have benefited from CBD’s anti-inflammatory properties.
+They have helped them reduce swelling and inflammation.
+Plus they have also helped to prevent disease-causing inflammation.

 CBD is proven to reduce anxiety by working with our brain’s gamma-aminobutyric acid (GABA) neurotransmitter and transmission of messages between brain cells.
 When administered correctly, CBD has been shown in clinical trials to treat conditions like panic disorder, OCD, PTSD, and GAD.